NunesGodinho/brackets-mips-syntax-highlighter/README.md

 # MIPS Assembly Syntax Highlighter for [Brackets](http://brackets.io)

-[Brackets](http://brackets.io) is a modern open-source code editor that's built in HTML, CSS and JavaScript.
+[Brackets](http://brackets.io) is a modern open-source code editor for HTML, CSS and JavaScript that's built in HTML, CSS and JavaScript.
+That is, a modern code editor for web designers and front-end developers.

 This is a Brackets extension adding syntax highlighting for MIPS Assembly files (.s and .sx files).

 ***

-## How to install this extension
+##How to install this extension
 The extension can be directly installed using the Extension Manager of Brackets.

 1. File -> Extension Manager
 2. Search for MIPS
 3. Click install on MIPS Assembly Syntax Highlighter extension